MicahVU/VU-SEP-scikit-learn/README.md

 <Provide a screenshot of the old coverage results (the same as you already showed above)>
 <img src="assignment1_images/quantile_before.png">

 <Provide a screenshot of the new coverage results>
 <img src="assignment1_images/quantile after(83.33).png">

 <State the coverage improvement with a number and elaborate on why the coverage is improved>
 The coverage is improved from 50% to 83.33%.
-To do so I had to look into the code and dteremine which branches are not covered and why, after analysis I was able to create 4 additional tests which make four banches more getting hit, improving coverage.
-Initially there was only 50% coverage and I wanted to increase it to at least 80%.
-Most of the branches which were not reached before are now coveredso that's a success.
+To do so I had to look into the code and deteremine which branches are not covered and why, after analysis I was able to create 4 additional tests which made four more branches getting hit, improving coverage.
+Initially there was only 50% coverage so I wanted to increase it to at least 80%, now most of the branches which were not reached before are now coveredso that's a success.

 <Test 2>